Skip to main content

 See this page for more information about tracking context entities.

 You can manually track individual link click events with the trackLinkClick method.
+You do not need to call enableLinkClickTracking before using this method.
 This is its signature:

 snowplow('trackLinkClick, {